 The Route: Geraldton to Kalbarri

 Where the Murchison River intersects with the Indian Ocean, Kalbarri is teeming with adrenaline-fuelled activities like kayaking, quad-biking, and snorkelling the Blue Holes.
 Lace-up your hiking boots and set out on one of WA's most spectacular coastal walks, the Bigurda Trail.
-The hike is eight kilometres one way, which takes approximately two to three to complete.
+The hike is eight kilometres one way, which takes approximately two to three hours to complete.
 Kicking off at Eagle Gorge, you’ll wind around dramatic coastal cliffs dotted with wildflowers all the way to the Natural Bridge.
 As the name suggests, it’s a limestone bridge that’s been carved away from the cliff by the ocean.
-For more adrenaline-packed adventures, check out the new Skywalk (open May 2020) in Kalbarri National Park where you’ll trek 100 metres above the Murchison River.
+For more adrenaline-packed adventures, check out the new Skywalk in Kalbarri National Park where you’ll trek 100 metres above the Murchison River.
 If you’re keen to tackle everything Kalbarri has to offer we recommend staying a few nights before hitting the road again and heading north to Shark Bay.

 Drive time: 1 hour and 50 minutes